This colourful, creamy potato salad is one of my most beloved, most requested recipes. It

 In medium measuring cup, cover peas with water.
 Microwave 2 minutes, or until hot and tender but not mushy.
 Drain.
 Cool to lukewarm.

 In large storage tub, toss potatoes, sweet potatoes, peas and onion with dressing.
 Add salt and pepper.
-Cover and refrigerate 2 hours, or until cold.
+Cover.
+Refrigerate 2 hours, or until cold.

 Before serving, stir in parsley and all but 2 tbsp (30 mL) bacon.
 Adjust salt.
 Scrape into serving bowl.
-Sprinkle with reserved bacon and smoked paprika.
+Sprinkle with remaining bacon and smoked paprika.

 Makes 10 cups (2.5 L).

-- Full-fat mayo and 14% sour cream are the tastiest choices for potato salad, but calorie counters can substitute light mayonnaise and sour cream.
+- Full-fat mayo and 14% sour cream are the tastiest choices for potato salad, but calorie counters can substitute lighter mayonnaise and sour cream.

 Oh No: Do not overcook the potatoes.
 They should hold their shape.